knewplay/book-programming-essential/toolset/tools.md

 When this happens, Git won't leave you hanging.
 It’ll mark the troublesome code with things like <<<<<<<, =======, and >>>>>>>.
 Your change is above the =======, and your friend's change is below.
 Now, it's decision time!
 You've got to dive in, edit the file (don't forget to remove all the markers added by Git), and decide which changes to keep, which to discard, and perhaps somehow blend the two changes together.
 After resolving the conflict, stage the newly adjusted file, and then commit (leave a helpful message explaining the reasoning behind the change) and push your harmonized version to the remote repository.

 While a Git conflict may seem intimidating at first, it's usually simple to solve as long as you are communicating with your friend.
 Discussing the reasons behind each change can help both of you understand the broader perspective and decide on the best solution.
 This collaborative resolution not only ensures the code works as intended but also fosters a harmonious team dynamic.
 Remember, in collaborative projects, communication is as crucial as coding prowess.

+Recourse: Read [this article](https://www.freecodecamp.org/news/how-to-fix-merge-conflicts-in-git/) to view how to resolve a Git conflict.

 <!-- ### Enhancing collaboration
 [//]: # "Talk about the concept of pull requests and code reviews."  -->